20 Christmas Europe Breaks For Every Budget

 There’s plenty to enjoy in London at Yuletide.

-I love wandering around the pretty wooden chalets, selling a myriad of Christmas gifts and decorations and tucking into tasty treats such as mulled cider, glühwein and bratwurst.
+Wander around the pretty wooden chalets, selling Christmas gifts and decorations and tucking into tasty treats such as mulled cider, glühwein, and bratwurst.

-London at Christmas is simply overflowing with festive cheer throughout its bustling streets and beautiful parks, and even its museums and art galleries.
-I can’t think of a more exciting city to spend a short break at Christmas.
+At Christmas, London is simply overflowing with festive cheer throughout its bustling streets beautiful parks, and even its museums and art galleries.

 By Kat | Travel With Kat